 At this year’s Microsoft Ignite conference, Microsoft CEO Satya Nadella talked about Microsoft’s vision of empowering people to get more done through artificial intelligence.
 It sounds like a distant goal, but when he describes his vision, it resolves into something very easy to understand—taking large amounts of data and using reason to turn it into intelligence.
 For now, many people use the time tracking app for trello to help them manage their projects.

 Making sense of information and using it to drive intelligent action is pretty familiar to project managers.
+The best project management tools allow information to be displayed simply.
 Every day they tackle the complexity of projects, budgets, tasks, and timeline, extract insights, and deliver those insights to stakeholders.
 So how is Microsoft proposing to help them do this better?
 The answer is through series of intelligent tools and services offered in the Microsoft cloud.